 Considering the recent controversy around the logo developed for Tri-Cities (Washington, US) and its striking semblance to the logo used for Sao Paulo in Brazil, this is probably a good time to remind ourselves that place branding really isn’t just about logos and slogans.

+In the editorial, Govers points out that: “Many authors in this journal and commentators elsewhere have repeatedly claimed the relative insignificance of logos and slogans in place branding.
 Yet, many practitioners and policymakers continue to spend time, money and effort on them.
 Maybe there are good reasons why logos and slogans are popular and some of these arguments will be addressed in this editorial.”

 “However, for those of us that look beneath the surface, it seems rather obvious that the contribution that logos and slogans can make to the management of places as brands is limited.
 Even though this relative irrelevance of logos and slogans in place branding is asserted often in the literature, the arguments for that claim are generally omitted or ‘lost in translation’.”